A5jadAli/A5jadAli/README.md

 ---

 ### 💡 Let's Collaborate
-If you're working on projects related to **Generative AI, MLOps**, or other exciting AI fields, let’s connect and create something amazing together!
+If you're working on projects related to **Generative AI, MLOps**, or other exciting AI fields, let’s connect and create something amazing together.